Shipping Instructions: A Guide

 The Core Components of Shipping Instructions: A Master Checklist

-1. Shipper & Consignee Details
+1. Shipper and Consignee Details

 2. A Precise Description of the Goods